-Your foster carer will always knock on your door before they come into your bedroom, unless they are worried that you may be doing something dangerous that might hurt you.
+Your foster carer will always knock on your door before they come into your bedroom, unless they are worried that you may be doing something dangerous and that you might hurt yourself.
 If so they may come into your room to make sure that you are safe.